cims-bioko/https-redirector/README.md

 ## Usage

 The container is built with docker and you can run it the normal way, just like any other docker image.
-The important part is that you need to bind the container port 80 to the host's container port 80 for it to be useful.
+The important part is that you need to bind the container port 80 to the host's port 80 for it to be useful.

 It is published on dockerhub, so unless you want to modify it, you can just use the published image: